-Remind yourself, no matter how obscure the idea, or how positive you are that you will remember your idea, put it on the recorder.
+Remind yourself, no matter how obscure the idea or how positive you are that you will remember it, to put it on the recorder.
 This is particularly important at night.
 I can't tell you how many times I've fallen asleep swearing I'll remember a certain idea in the morning, only to wake up remembering one thing.
 I'll say to myself, "I had an idea.
 Now what the heck was it?"
 It's a lot like trying to remember a dream; sadly, most of the time you just won't remember.

-Step 3-Writing

-With your outline in hand, it's time to get started.
+Step 3.
+Writing.
+Now, it's time to get started writing.
 The first couple of pages are the toughest.
-You might want to prepare this writing around an event.
-Maybe you have a long train ride, you are flying cross-country, or you have a vacation planned.
+You might want to prepare this writing around an event; maybe you have a long train ride, you are flying cross-country, or you have a vacation planned.
 What you are looking for is three to five hours of uninterrupted time alone.

 Personally, I've always loved to write on planes.
 It doesn't hurt that I travel a lot, but the planes create an environment that suits me to a tee.
-There are no phones ringing, and the engines humming along create a type of white noise that works wonders for me.
+There are no phones ringing, and the humming engines create a type of white noise that works wonders for me.
 The few minutes of waiting to load, waiting to push back, waiting to take off, and waiting to reach 10,000 feet and open that laptop allow me to focus on my topic at hand.

 I've never actually seen what I look like, but you'll recognize me if you ever see me travel.
 I'm the guy who usually appears somewhere between being lost in thought and daydreaming before the flight begins.
-Then, I look like I was shot out of a cannon once the flight attendant makes the "cell phones and laptops can now be used" announcement.
-I'm also the guy who sends absolutely no signals to whoever is sitting next to him regarding the remote possibility of a conversation.
+Then I look like I was shot out of a cannon once the flight attendant makes the "cell phones and laptops can now be used" announcement.
+I'm also the guy who sends absolutely no signals to the person sitting next to him regarding the remote possibility of a conversation.
 Let me apologize in advance.
 My time at home is for conversation with family and friends.
 My time on the road is to write.

 Wherever you choose to write, my suggestion is to try to do it consistently.
 If you want to get up and write early in the morning, do it every day.
-If you want to put the kids to bed, and write from 9:00 P.M. to 10:00 P.M., do it every day.
+If you want to put the kids to bed and write from 9:00 p.m. to 10:00 p.m., do it every day.
 The key is consistency.
-With a consistent writing schedule the longer you adhere to it, the easier it is to fight off the doubts that will frequently haunt you.
+The longer you adhere to a consistent writing schedule, the easier it is to fight off the doubts that will haunt you.

 I've always treated my writing projects like training for a long race.
-As a former tri-athlete and marathoner, I used to train pretty hard.
+As a former triathlete and marathoner, I used to train pretty hard.
 I wasn't crazy, but I was consistent.
-I used to set distances to run, not by the day, but by the week.
+I used to set distances to run not by the day but by the week.
 For instance, I might set a month or two of training with a goal of 30 miles a week.
 In a sense, I didn't really care how I got to those 30 miles.
-I'd log my daily workouts and plan around my normal daily activities to get those 30 in.
+I'd log my daily workouts and plan my normal daily activities to ensure I got them in.